Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 :code:`NavData` class and how to run standard baselines all with only a few lines of code.

-NavData Tutorials
+NavData Tutorial
 ---------------------

-This tutorial shows how to interact with our standard :code:`NavData` class.
+Sections of this tutorial shows how to interact with our standard :code:`NavData` class.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    tutorials_navdata_notebook